Fyodir/POD/README.md

 *n.b. the remaining fields on the Create Order page are completed upon receipt of the order*

+---

+## Requisitions
+Accessible via the Navigation Bar `/Lists/Requisitions`, this page displays a list of requisitions.
+This appears in a descending order using internal requisition numbers.
+Similar to the "Orders" page the "Requisitions" page is also ordered by the internal ID (#).
+- "#"
+  - Internal Requisition ID
+  - Autoincrements on creation of a new Requisition
+- EROS
+  - Requisition EROS assigned to a requisition upon submission of orders via the EROS ordering system
+  - NOT TO BE CONFUSED WITH PRODUCT EROS NUMBERS
+- Requisitioned
+  - Date orders held within this requisition were submitted via the EROS ordering system
+- Created
+  - Date Requisition was created
+- Status
+  - Current status of the Requisition

+Colours of each row are linked to the status of the requisition
+- `To Order` - Requisition created and currently available for orders to be attached
+- `Sent` - Requisition has been submitted via the EROS ordering system
+  - Orders can NO LONGER be added to requisitions with this Status

+### Requisition - Detail (Update Requisition)
+This page displays the chosen requisition in greater detail.
+It displays:
+- Requisition internal ID
+- Assigned Requisition EROS number
+- Requisition Status (Coloured Text)
+- Comments
+- Orders assigned to the requisition
+  - similar format to the Orders list page
+  - please refer to `Orders` for information regarding the orders displayed here
+- `Update Requisition`
+  - used to update requisition with associated comments and date sent

+*n.b.
+Associated `Product types`, `Suppliers` and `Teams` can be navigated to via clicking on the associated names within the "Orders" table*

 ## Orders
 Accessible via the Navigation Bar ```/Lists/Orders```, this page shows a list of the most recent orders created (ordered by internal order number).